1993 Japanese general election: One-party dominance

-Necessity of the one-party dominance

 The one-party dominance of the LDP from 1955 to 1993 was a kind of “developmental dictatorship Japanese-style.”
 It was considered to be a necessity for Japan to mobilize and control all human resources with a one-party stable government and an absolute majority in parliament to achieve rapid economic growth of the 1960s.
 The "mid-size constituency" electoral system allowed Japan to establish a stable government.
 The LDP, which averaged over 40 percent of the vote in the national elections, could retain slightly more than half the seats in the House of Representatives and the House of Councillors.
 With this absolute majority of seats in the Diet, the LDP could implement consistent policies effectively, including economic ones.

-Explanation for the LDP's grip on power

 The LDP was able to retain power for 38 years by changing both its political stance and political leaders according to changes in public opinion and sociopolitical context.

-For instance, when Prime Minister Nobusuke Kishi's high-handed dealing at the time of the revision of the Japan-United States security Treaty in 1960 resulted in the massive Anpo Protests, the LDP attempted to calm public dissatisfaction by replacing him with Prime Minister Hayato Ikeda, who advocated the governmental slogan of “tolerance and patience” and diverted popular attention to economic affairs with his Income Doubling Plan.
+For instance, when Prime Minister Nobusuke Kishi's high-handed dealing at the time of the revision of the Treaty of Mutual Cooperation and Security between the United States and Japan in 1960 resulted in the massive Anpo protests, the LDP attempted to calm public dissatisfaction by replacing him with Hayato Ikeda, who advocated the governmental slogan of “tolerance and patience” and diverted popular attention to economic affairs with his Income Doubling Plan.
 When people experienced serious problems arising from the rapid growth of GNP, such as pollution and international trade conflicts at the end of the reign of the Ikeda cabinet, the LDP appointed Eisaku Sato as Ikeda's successor, who advocated “stable development” instead of “rapid growth.”